-Data showing information on the number of patients treated within 26 weeks of the date a referral letter was received in the hospital.
+Data showing information on the number of patients treated within 26 weeks of the date a referral letter was received in the hospital for April 2017 to March 2018.

-- Aneurin Bevan closed the most pathways this year, accounting for 19.1 per cent (211,243 closed pathways) and general surgery was the speciality with the most closed pathways, making up 12.8 per cent (141,692 closed pathways) of all pathways closed in Wales.
+- Aneurin Bevan closed the most pathways this year, accounting for 19.1% (211,243 closed pathways) and general surgery was the speciality with the most closed pathways, making up 12.8% (141,692 closed pathways) of all pathways closed in Wales.

 - Performance over 2017-18 was broadly the same when compared to 2016-17, but was higher than 2015-16 performance.
 Performance in the 3 most recent years are much lower than in 2012-13, which was the highest performing year.

-- Of the five treatment functions with the most pathways waiting, Dermatology had the best end of year performance with 88.6 per cent of patients being seen within 26 weeks.
-Trauma and Orthopaedics had the worst performance with 73.1 per cent of patients waiting less than 26 weeks.
+- Of the five treatment functions with the most pathways waiting, Dermatology had the best end of year performance with 88.6% of patients being seen within 26 weeks.
+Trauma and Orthopaedics had the worst performance with 73.1% of patients waiting less than 26 weeks.

 36 week target